mnit-rtmc/iris/docs/cameras.md

 ------------------|-------------------------------------------------------
 `#`               | Camera number, used for [keyboards](#camera-keyboards)
 Encoder Type      | The type of video encoder
-Unicast Address   | IP address or host name for unicast streams Multicast Address | IP address for [Multicast] streams Encoder Channel   | Channel number, for encoders which support multiple cameras
+Encoder Address   | IP address or host name for unicast streams Multicast Address | IP address for [Multicast] streams Encoder Channel   | Channel number, for encoders which support multiple cameras Publish           | Flag to allow public viewing of camera video

 ## Pan Tilt and Zoom